 10 March – 12,000

 Last night was the guest’s first full moon rising over the Grigna Mountain range opposite the villa.
 The moon is reflected in the expanse of Lake Como below the villa.
 The night was completely clear and still.

-I took several photos, but one of the guests took the best one.
+I took several photos, but one of the guests took the best one show here.

 14 March – 21,157 cases

 The village of Civenna has everything you need, a supermarket, fruit and veg shop, bakery, paper shop.
-We didn’t go anywhere after that.
+AFter our Swiss border run with Ollie, the lockdown is in place and we don’t go anywhere outside the village.